taotiechuanqi/Serverless-WebRTC/EXPERIMENT.md

 # Convert video to YUV format with 10fps frame rate
 ffmpeg -i 720p-20s.webm -filter:v fps=10 -f yuv4mpegpipe -pix_fmt yuv420p 720p-20s.yuv

+# --- If you don't want to use audio, you can generate a silent audio file like this ---
+# Generate a 1 second silent audio file.
+ffmpeg -f lavfi -i anullsrc -t 1 -c:a pcm_s16le silent-1s.wav

+# --- If you want to use audio, you can download audio from Youtube like this ---
 # Download audio
 yt-dlp -f "ba" https://www.youtube.com/watch?v=LXb3EKWsInQ -o "sound.%(ext)s"